 Khorsabad was a walled city, so people entering the city had to pass through gateways like this.

 Why human-headed, winged bulls?

 The Assyrian empire stretched across what is now called the Middle East.
-These winged bulls are partly to signify the strength of the empire.
+These winged bulls partly signify the strength of the empire.

 The Parthenon Sculptures – Room 18

 End your “Highlights of the British Museum” Tour with the iconic Parthenon Sculptures, often called The Elgin Marbles.

 Start by checking out the model of the Parthenon in the small room on your right-hand side.
 You can see exactly what the Athena Temple looked like when it was built on a hill above Athens in 447 BCE.

 Next, enter the main gallery, built specifically to house these sculptures, which were removed under highly contested circumstances by Lord Elgin in 1801.

 He claims to have had permission from the Ottoman rulers, but the Greek government today disputes this.

 Admire the friezes around the room's perimeter, and then make your way to both ends to see the pediment sculptures.